mskelton/eslint-config/README.md

 ## Description

 This package contains a simple and sensible ESLint config that you can use to get up and running with a TypeScript or JavaScript project.
-It uses the [TypeScript ESLint parser][ts-eslint-parser] and [Prettier][prettier].
+It uses the [TypeScript ESLint parser](https://github.com/typescript-eslint/typescript-eslint) and [Prettier](https://prettier.io).

 ## Installation